Brigham City Co-op: Flouring mill

 The Box Elder flouring mill was built in 1857 and served as a flour mill into the 1870s.
 It was a two-story 30x39 ft building.
 The building was sold and began use as a monument factory in the 1890s, and remains a monument factory in 1989.
 It was expanded by additions during about 1892 to 1933, including a c.1933 two-story frame addition which is 32x120 ft in plan.

 The mill had portholes intended for defense from Indian attacks, in its first story walls on the west, north and south sides.
 These were changed into windows and a door by John H. Bott during his ownership during the 1890s to 1914.

 It has also been known as the Gristmill, and as Snow and Smith Mill and as Bott's Monument Factory.
-It was NRHP-listed as Box Elder Flouring Mill.
+It was listed on the National Register of Historic Places as Box Elder Flouring Mill, and was delisted in 2023.

 It was water-powered by Box Elder Creek.